Richmond-Andoh/CodeNest/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-Icons made by Iconfinder
+- Icons made by react-icons
-Special thanks to CodeNinja for inspiration and guidance.

 ## Contact
 For inquiries or support, please email [richmondandoh00@gmail.com].